Skip to main content

 W% = ――――――――――――――――――――

-Its average error over those 1,782 team-seasons (again, every team for 1955 through 2023, inclusive) is barely over 3 wins per team-season: 3.1694725028058 to be exact (which, of course, rounds to 3 as a whole number).
+Its average error over those 1,782 team-seasons (again, every team for 1954 through 2024, inclusive) is—as just noted—barely over 3 wins per team-season.
 Here is a graphic display of those results (again, with all projections rounded to whole numbers):

 Games-won projection accuracy